antonhalim/creating-class-macros-bk-002-public/README.md

 When building a DSL, we have to move away from a lot of the normal ways of doing things.
 The next sections will cover:

-* _Pragmatically getting and setting instance variables_
+* _Programmatically getting and setting instance variables_
 * _Defining methods, and naming them dynamically_
 * _Calling methods at run-time_